QC20/upperhand-novel-ui-method-for-the-web/README.md

-# UpperHand: Exploring Hand Gesture Interaction for the Web
+# UpperHand: Hand Gesture Interaction for the Web

 UpperHand is a groundbreaking project that delves into the realm of hand gesture interaction, allowing users to control a UI app through intuitive hand movements.
 Inspired by advancements in machine learning (ML), particularly the use of hand detection algorithms, UpperHand aims to bridge the gap between technology and human interaction.